- Front Case Fan Not Spinning: [3 Proven Fixes That Work - June 22, 2022

 For example, the AMD Ryzen 9 5950X is best fitted for people who use multiple CPU-intensive programs due to its high number of cores and threads.
 So make sure to identify where you plan on using your CPU.

-Here are features that you need to look out for in choosing the best CPU for multitasking.
+Here are features that you need to look out for in choosing the best processor for multitasking.
 In addition, feel free to check our guide on the best CPUs under $200 this year, as well as the top-selling processors under $300.

 Cores and Threads